 Wild South Kingstown

 Elise Torello has always been interested in wildlife; she even studied it at URI.
 About eight years ago, she set up trail cameras on her property.
 Now, she gives us a look at the wildlife she’s captured on camera, big and small.

 Friends of the Garden

-Kinney Azalea Gardens is bustling each June, with peak bloom flowers and visitors from across the region.
-The family has created a trust to keep the gardens open to the public year-round for generations to come.
+Kinney Azalea Gardens is bustling each May, with peak bloom flowers and visitors from across the region.
+The family has created a nonprofit with the goal of keeping the gardens open to the public year-round for generations to come.

 The South Kingstown Land Trust has been working for 30 years to preserve more than 3,000 acres of beautiful beaches, wildlife habitats, farmland, and bodies of water.